 Scott received training from the Denver Family Institute, CMI, and the Shambhala Center Boulder on subjects including grief counseling, crisis and trauma, grieving children and teens, transforming obstacles into opportunity, and love.
 Scott is a Registered Psychotherapist in the state of Colorado.

-Scott has served the community as a board member in mental health organizations, including the Colorado Association of Psychotherapists, Jeffco Family Support Network, Colorado Federation of Families for Children’s Mental Health (FFCMH), and was the founding President of the Jefferson County affiliate of FFCMH.
-He also served on the advisory board of Jefferson County Mental Health Court and Foothills Behavioral Health Partners.
-Scott is a member of the Open Path Collective.
+He has served the community as a board member in mental health organizations, including the Jeffco Family Support Network, Colorado Federation of Families for Children’s Mental Health (FFCMH), and was the founding President of the Jefferson County affiliate of FFCMH.
+Scott also served on the advisory board of Jefferson County Mental Health Court and Foothills Behavioral Health Partners.
+He is a member of the Open Path Collective.

 Scott has 35 years experience working with people in the automotive industry, as service manager, technician, where he learned effective communication and people skills for customer support and dispute resolution.